Kuuuube/osu_skills_rs/readme.md

 --parser=ARGS               args for the parser in the following format:
-                            collections separated by `;`, filters separated by `,` fiters separated from values by `:`, min and max values separated by `-`
+                            collections separated by `;`, filters separated by `,` fiters separated from values by `:`, min and max values separated by `-` optionally, use the `name:` filter to give collections custom names
                             example: "stamina:1-100,tenacity:100-200;precision:900-1000"

 --in=FILE                   path to input file